-In May 2021, we initiated a Cognition Maintenance Study (CMS).
-This is a double-blind, randomized, placebo-controlled study of simufilam in patients with mild-to-moderate Alzheimer's disease.
-Study subjects are randomized (1:1) to simufilam or placebo for six months.
-To enroll in the CMS, patients must have previously completed 12 months or more of open-label treatment with simufilam.
-The CMS is designed to evaluate simufilam's effects on cognition and health outcomes in Alzheimer's patients who continue with drug treatment versus patients who discontinue drug treatment.
-Figure 4.
+The CMS study design is intended to evaluate simufilam's effects on cognition and health outcomes in Alzheimer's patients who continue with drug treatment versus patients who discontinue drug treatment.
+It is a double-blind, randomized, placebo-controlled study of simufilam in patients with mild-to-moderate Alzheimer's disease.
+Study patients are randomized (1:1) to simufilam or placebo for six months.
+To enroll in this study, patients must have previously completed 12 months or more of open-label treatment with simufilam.
+Figure 2.